Conventional Weapons: Reception and legacy

-In their initial review of Conventional Weapons, Stanciu said that the compilation was one of the band's most satisfying records, believing that there was "little to no filler", and that none of the tracks "sound too bloated or cheesy".
+In their initial review of Conventional Weapons, Stanciu said that the compilation was one of the band's most satisfying records, believing that there was "little to no filler" and that none of the tracks "sound too bloated or cheesy".
 He also believed that it should've been completed and released when planned, and felt that it was superior to Danger Days, which he described as "horrid".
 In a retrospective article from Jake Richardson of Kerrang!, he described it as featuring some of My Chemical Romance's best songs, though felt that it demonstrated some of the problems that the band faced during its production, primarily the lack of a proper vision.
-He said that the songs themselves, while good on their own, would sometimes clash with one another and make the album feel disjointed when listened to from start to finish.
+He said that the songs, while good on their own, would sometimes clash and make the album feel disjointed when listened to from start to finish.

 One month after the full release of Conventional Weapons, My Chemical Romance announced their break up on March 22, 2013, making it the band's last release' until their reunion in 2019.
 During the band's reunion tour, several songs from Conventional Weapons were played during their shows, often marking the first time that those songs had been performed live.
 "Boy Division" and "Surrender the Night" were first played on May 17, 2022, at the Eden Project.
 "Burn Bright" was debuted on August 27 at the PNC Arena.
 "The World is Ugly" and "Make Room!!!!" were also performed during the tour.
+"Ambulance" was played live for the first time on July 4, 2026, at Bellahouston Park during their Long Live The Black Parade tour.